Death of a tax agent

 - notify the Australian Taxation Office (ATO) of the date that the registration will cease and the reason for termination

-- publish the notice of cessation of the tax agent’s registration in the Government Notices Gazette
+- publish the notice of cessation of the tax agent’s registration by the Notifiable Instrument

 - record the termination of the tax agent’s registration on the TPB Register which will remain for a period of 12 months from the date the registration ceases.